original-picture/JUCE/README-fork.md

 * consider how minimisation will work
 * on win32, minimising an owner window HIDES (not minimises) its owned windows.
 This means my recursive minimisation code is kind of not in line with the way windows usually does things
   * but also minimisation on windows is literally broken with more than one layer of children.
 Plus I think making owned windows hide instead of minimise is kind of unintuitive
+* be wary of iterating over child peers and performing an operation that could cause `handleBroughtToFront` to get called.
+  This will lead to the list being reordered, which means some elements could get skipped

 # Things to ask the maintainers
 * I've added a protected member `internalIsInherentlyAlwaysOnTop` to `ComponentPeer`,